aaronmsimon/northgate-hs-track-and-field-attendance/README.md

 ## Backlog

 ### Error Handling
-~~1.
-Format the validation error so it appears in a more user-friendly way~~
+1. ~~Format the validation error so it appears in a more user-friendly way~~
 2. Enable new student (no record in DB) tracking

 ### Coaches' Features
-1. View student attendance
+1. View student attendance over time
 2. View student roster with filters for gender and grade
 3. Export attendance to CSV
+4. View attendance on a particular day

 ### Fun Features
 1. Add birthday message